 Toro Canyon Park Trail is made of orange clay-like dirt.
 This trail is surrounded on both sides by bushes and wildflowers but it’s quite wide and there is plenty of space to pass other people.

 Toro Canyon Park doesn’t get very crowded and you might only run into a few other people, especially on a weekday.

 Keep going along this wide path and it will gradually climb up a hill.
 You will come across a junction at which point you can go either left or right.
 This trail goes in a loop so eventually, it will connect back to this point.
 I went to the right and continued along.

-About a halfway into the hike you will start seeing views of the ocean in the distance, although pretty limited.
+About halfway into the hike, you will start seeing views of the ocean in the distance, although pretty limited.
 The ocean views here are obstructed by multiple layers of mountains that block the sight.

 This trail doesn’t climb up far enough to see a clear view of the ocean but the next trail that we cover in this post, the Toro Canyon Ridge Trail, does.
 If you want to see panoramic views of the coastline, you might want to consider hiking the Toro Canyon Ridge Trail instead.
 These two trails at Toro Canyon Park are short enough that you can also do both on the same day as I did.

 Once you reach the highest point of the trail you will see a charming gazebo on top of the hill.
 This is a great place to take a break and enjoy panoramic views of the surrounding landscape.
 The gazebo is covered with a roof providing much-needed shade in the summer and has a few benches for resting.